Meet the Team

 Lab Manager

 Sophie graduated from the University of Michigan in 2024 with a B.A. in Biopsychology, Cognition, and Neuroscience.
-Her current research interests include the social determinants of stroke-aphasia outcomes and semantic memory.
-She aspires to pursue a PhD in clinical neuropsychology.
-Outside of research, Sophie loves crafting, finding great coffee shops around DC, reading classic novels, and is an avid movie critic.
+She is currently working on a project on the neural correlates of spontaneous speech, using voxel-based and connectome-based lesion symptom mapping.
+She aspires to pursue a degree in clinical neuropsychology.
+Outside of research, Sophie loves crafting, finding great coffee shops around DC, reading novels, and is an avid movie critic.

 -